AMWA-TV/is-12/docs/Data type definition discovery.md

 }
 ```

-Example response from calling GetDataType (3m2) on the Class Manager for data type `ncaConnectionStatus`
+Example response from calling GetDataType (3m2) on the Class Manager for data type `ncConnectionStatus`

 ```json
 {